 Knee and lower leg conditions such as ligament injuries can affect every aspect of your life, from your ability to do your job to the time you spend on your favorite activities.
-From ACL tears to PCL sprains, the sports medicine team at TriHealth Orthopedic & Sports Institute can help you find relief from knee pain and regain your knee function after a ligament injury.
+From ACL tears to PCL sprains, the sports medicine team at TriHealth Orthopedic & Sports Institute and Beacon Orthopaedics & Sports Medicine can help you find relief from knee pain and regain your knee function after a ligament injury.

 Our team of physicians and specialists provide patient-centered care, helping you heal with the most conservative treatment possible before turning to surgery.
 We offer advanced ACL repairs, without grafts, to rebuild strength in your ligament long-term.
 If repair is not possible, our orthopedic surgeons also offer reconstructive surgery to get you back in the game.